umami-hep/puma/docs/examples/tutorial-plotting.md

 are asked to compare distributions from a regular flavour tagging algorithm and a so-called "flipped tagger", which is a modified version of the flavour tagging algorithm used for light-jet mistag calibration.
-For this version, the sign of $d_0$/$z_0$ signed impact parameter is flipped, resulting in a selection of jets with “negative lifetime”.
+For this version, the sign of $d_0$/$z_0$ signed impact parameter is flipped, resulting in a selection of jets with "negative lifetime".

 Consequently, the flipped tagger's $b$-tagging efficiency is reduced while its light-jet mistag rate is left unchanged.